Package 'do3PCA'

 Description

 Function to perform (non-phylogenetic) probabilistic PCA.
-This function is a modification (fork) of Rdimtools::do.ppca .

 Usage

-ProbPCA(x, ret_dim = 2)
+ProbPCA(x, ret_dim = 2, scale = TRUE)

 Arguments